 There are a few widely accepted harbingers of summer–the whimsical jingle of an ice cream’s truck tune, the full blooms of flowers signaling the reawakening of nature and of course the abundance of jewel-toned produce.
-Here on the east coast, this past winter was a rough one–brutal cold and several feet of snow made even the most devout lovers of cold weather long for the sunshine (and food) of summer.
+Here on the east coast, this past winter was a rough one–brutal temperatures made even the most devout lovers of cold weather long for the sunshine (and food) of summer.

 So here we are–summer’s in full swing and the produce is at its height in terms of availability and taste.
 Why not celebrate the season with a twist on the classic Caprese salad?